San Remigio / Santa Fe and Bantayan, Bantayan Island, Cebu, the Philippines

 That first breakfast invigorated us to embark on an ambush accommodation search.
 Because why book ahead when you could go door-to-door during peak season?
 Ah, the adventure of a lack of planning and foresight!
 Our best bet was a tiny room at Queen Elizabeth Beach Resort, owned and managed by an affable local family.
 The arrival of an entire clan with a karaoke machine in tow cut our stay to just a single night.

 Another day, another search led us to a bigger room at Chef Panyang Beach Resort but farthest from the beach at the end of a long bungalow.
 Guests inevitably met one another at the shared concrete porches when everybody emerged from their ventilation-challenged rooms for a breath of fresh air.
 It was a vantage place for people-watching.
 We met a lady who turned out to know some of my relatives.

 Despite our misgivings with accommodations, we came for the beach and Bantayan delivered.
 The wide strip of white powdery sand stretched out as far as the eye could see.
 Holiday crowds could not fill the public beach to capacity.
-The crystal clear water of summer was still a few months away, but the sea was as blue and green as this time of year would allow.
+The crystal clear water of summer was still a few months away, but the sea was as aquamarine as this time of year would allow.

 What we didn’t splurge on accommodations, we spent on food.
 We tried swanky Kota Beach Resort, also known as Camp Sawi, the title of a movie shot in the resort some years back, for lunch.
 The dining lounge opened up to the beach, a perfect setting for our seafood meal of shrimps, squid, and designer danggit (Cebu’s famous dried fish).